Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Experiments

 \subsection{Tasks with Continuous Actions}

 The tasks we have investigated so far have featured straightforward control mechanisms.
 Many real-world tasks, however, have an orthogonal dimension of complexity: manipulation of the agent in the physical world.
+We might expect ICRL to fail on such tasks: continuous control requires precise coordination across joints, which is challenging when each agent learns from local observations and a sparse goal signal alone.

-Multi-Agent MuJuCo factorizes classic control tasks such as ant and half-cheetah, giving each agent control over only a subset of the available joints and observability of only the nearest other agents \cite{facmac}.
-Multi-Agent BRAX implements five of the Multi-Agent MuJuCo tasks \cite{jaxmarl}; we will use the Ant task (see Fig.~\ref{fig:problem}).
+Multi-Agent MuJuCo factorizes classic control tasks such as ant and half-cheetah, giving each agent control over only a subset of the available joints and observability of only the nearest other agents \citep{facmac}.
+Multi-Agent BRAX implements five of the Multi-Agent MuJuCo tasks \citep{jaxmarl}; we will use the Ant, Half-Cheetah, and Humanoid tasks (see Fig.~\ref{fig:problem}).
+We observe that our method performs well on this task and in Section \ref{sec:reframing} we explore how reframing even single-agent tasks as multi-agent increases performance.

-We define the goal as controlling the Ant so that its center of mass is at the desired goal.
-We define $m_g(o_t^{(i)})$ to extract the Ant's $(x, y)$ position and sample goals $g \in \mathrm{R}^2$ uniformly on a disk of radius 10m.
-The reason we chose this specific distribution is that it is used by the JaxGCRL benchmark \cite{jaxgcrl} as the default goal distribution for the Ant task, making for a challenging but reasonable goal so that agents have to learn a non-trivial walking policy.
+We define the goal as controlling the robot so that its center of mass is at the desired goal.
+We define $m_g(o_t^{(1:N)})$ to extract the robot's $(x, y)$ position and sample goals $g \in \mathrm{R}^2$ uniformly on a disk of radius 10 meters.
+The reason we chose this specific distribution is that it is used by the JaxGCRL benchmark \citep{jaxgcrl} as the default goal distribution for the control task, making for a challenging but reasonable goal so that agents have to learn a non-trivial walking policy.
 For evaluation purposes, a success is measured as a time-step (out of a total $1000$) when the agent is within $0.5$ meters of the goal.
 While our method does not require rewards (it simply maximizes the likelihood of an event), the baselines use this success metric as a sparse reward.

-The results, shown in Figure \ref{fig:MABRAX_results}, show that our method is able to consistently reach the commanded goal on the sparse reward setting.
+The results, shown in Figure \ref{fig:MABRAX_results}, show that \textbf{our method is able to consistently reach the commanded goal on the sparse reward setting}.
 IPPO struggles to get non-zero reward, likely because the sparsity of the task makes exploration challenging.